Article updated 5/2/23

 A city teeming with history, refinement, and an air of playfulness, Boston knows how to go big.
 So when it comes time to find a venue to host your next large corporate outing, team off-site, conference, or trade show, look no further than this hospitable New England city.
 From absolutely charming historic locales to the newest, high-tech conference centers, planning and event in Boston will not disappoint.
 Read on as The Vendry presents some of the area’s top choices for large event venues in Boston.

 No need to spin your wheels when trying to come up with a suitable location to host your next big corporate outing.
-To help lessen your load, The Vendry has listed some of Boston’s greatest options.
+To help lessen your load, The Vendry has listed some of Boston’s greatest venues.
 From the newest to the historical, these venues showcase the city’s wide array of offerings, certain to help you narrow down your to-do list.

 Neighborhood: Copley Square/Back Bay